-- i.
-A wildcard berth will be considered vacant when: - a.
+- I. A wildcard berth will be considered vacant when: - a.
 A zone does not have enough teams in the final ranking period to fill the wildcard berth (for example, a zone has 1 team ranked 2nd in the final rankings and qualifies for a berth with 10 zone points but no other team ranked). - b.
-The host zone does not have enough teams in the final ranking period to fill the zone champion, host bid and wildcard berth (for example, a zone has the 3rd and 6th ranked team, is hosting provincials and qualified for a wildcard berth based on zone points; they would receive the zone champion and host berth but not an additional wildcard berth due to insufficient teams).

-ii.
-Who receives the vacant berth

-a.
-In the event of a vacant berth, the zone with the highest point total and sufficient number of teams in the final rankings will receive the wildcard berth. (note: maximum berths noted in following pages cannot be exceeded).
+The host zone does not have enough teams in the final ranking period to fill the zone champion, host bid and wildcard berth (for example, a zone has the 3rd and 6th ranked team, is hosting provincials and qualified for a wildcard berth based on zone points; they would receive the zone champion and host berth but not an additional wildcard berth due to insufficient teams). - II.
+Who receives the vacant berth - a.
+In the event of a vacant berth, the zone with the highest point total and sufficient number of teams in the final rankings will receive the wildcard berth.